DatepollSystems/WaiterRobot-iOS/README.md

 ## Getting started

-This project uses xcodegen for generating the Xcode project.
+This project uses XcodeGen for generating the Xcode project.

-1. If not installed, you can install xcode gen using brew:
+1. If not installed, you can install XcodeGen using brew:

 ```bash
 brew install xcodegen
 ```

-2. Generate the xcode project (run in root folder, where the `project.yml` lives):
+2. Generate the Xcode project (run in root folder, where the `project.yml` lives):

 ```bash
 xcodegen